FIWARE/catalogue/README.md

     [Domibus](https://ec.europa.eu/cefdigital/code/projects/EDELIVERY/repos/domibus)
     Incubated Generic Enabler helps users to exchange electronic data and documents with one another in a reliable and trusted way.

+Further information about the Generic Enablers for [Context Processing, Analysis and Visualization](./processing)

 ### Context Data/API Management, Publication and Monetization